uspki/policies/certificate-policy.md

 - Authentication and identity verification policies and procedures including the procedures allowed by this CP and the CA's CPS
 - Common threats to the identity verification process including phishing and other social engineering tactics

 The CA shall require all Officers to pass an examination provided by the CA on the information verification requirements outlined in this CP and the CA's CPS.
-The CA shall that ensure that individuals with Officer duties maintain a skill level that enables them to perform such duties satisfactorily.
+The CA shall ensure that individuals with Officer duties maintain a skill level that enables them to perform such duties satisfactorily.

 The CA shall maintain records of training for all individuals in trusted roles.
 The CA shall document that each individual in a trusted role possesses the skills required by a task before allowing the individual to perform that task.